 In another sauna cabin in the Sauna Village (the hottest one), a man dressed in nothing but a towel came in, sprinkled rose oil on the hot stones and started whirling hot rose-scented air at everyone.

-Special ‘sauna’ activities like this take place all day long in the Walliser Therme sauna area, and even though I had to slink out before he was finished (I swear, it was liked being microwaved in a botanical garden), I was keen to check out the rest of ‘activity menu’ because there is no telling what these imaginative Swiss spa people in Leukerbad will come up with next.
+Special ‘sauna’ activities like this take place all day long in the Walliser Therme sauna area, and even though I had to slink out before the rose-swirling man was finished (I swear, it was like being microwaved in a botanical garden), I was keen to check out the rest of the ‘activity menu’ because there is no telling what the imaginative Swiss spa people in Leukerbad will come up with next.

-The Thermal Hot Springs at Leukerbad Therme (also called Burgerbad)
+Opetion 2: The Leukerbad Therme (also called Burgerbad)

-Leukerbad Therme, the Burgerbad, is another option for soaking in the hot springs in Leukerbad.
-This large family-friendly hot springs complex seemed more crowded than the Wallister Alpentherme, and is definitely a big draw for visitors to the area.
+The Leukerbad Therme, also known as the Burgerbad, is another popular option for soaking in the Leukerbad hot springs.
+This large family-friendly thermal baths complex seemed more crowded than the Walliser Alpentherme, and is definitely a big draw for visitors to the area.

 With 10 different thermal baths, ranging from 28°C to 43°C, you can soak, swim and bathe to your heart’s content.